 After that, you can repeat this process to create multiple backup tasks in Windows 10.
 If you not know wbadmin and do not want to dig in, then you should consider using free backup software for Windows 10.

-AOMEI Backupper Standard is a free Windows backup and restore tool that allows you to create multiple one-time backup jobs and scheduled backup jobs.
-It provides File Backup, System Backup, Disk Backup and Partition Backup.
+AOMEI Backupper Standard is a free Windows backup and restore tool, specially designed for Windows PC.
+It provides File Backup, System Backup, Disk Backup, and Partition Backup.

 1. Download this free tool and run it on your computer.
 Click Backup and select one type of backup based on what you want to include in the backup.
 Here, System Backup it is.